Marc Lainé / La Boutique Obscure

 Memories from the Missing Room, a dark musical story created in 2012, was inspired by the album The Missing Room by the folk-rock band Moriarty.
 During the fall of the same year, the band members participated in the play at the Théâtre de la Bastille, Paris.

-In 2014, Marc wrote and directed Spleenorama, a richly imaginative musical play which tells the break-up of a rock band and their reunion at the group leader’s funeral.
-The music was composed and interpreted by Bertrand Belin.
+In 2014, Marc Lainé wrote and directed Spleenorama, a richly imaginative musical play which recounts the break-up of a rock band and their subsequent reunion at the group leader’s funeral.
+The music was written and interpreted by Bertrand Belin.
 This play then toured in several cities in France, and ran for twenty-two nights at the Théâtre de la Bastille in the fall of 2014.

-The year after, Marc Lainé created Vanishing Point: les deux voyages de Suzanne W, an imaginary road trip in Canada’s Far North, with the musical collaboration of Moriarty.
-It was performed at the Théâtre National de Chaillot for an eighteen night run before going on an “international tour” at Espace Go in Montreal for one and a half month.
-The show won two Critics’ Choice awards and ran for three consecutive years.
+In 2015, Marc Lainé created Vanishing Point: les deux voyages de Suzanne W. (Vanishing Point: the two journeys of Suzanne W.), an imaginary road trip through Canada’s Far North, with the renewed musical collaboration of Moriarty.
+It was performed at the Théâtre National de Chaillot for an eighteen-night run before going on a six week international tour to Espace Go in Montreal.
+The show won two French Critics’ Choice awards and ran for three consecutive years.

-HUNTER, premiered in November 2017 at the Scène Nationale 61 (Alençon/Flers).
-It was presented in march 2018 at the Théâtre National de Chaillot in Paris.
+HUNTER premiered in November 2017 at the Scène Nationale 61 (Alençon/Flers).
+It was also presented in March 2018 at the Théâtre National de Chaillot, Paris.